shriphani/india_in_data_web/content/post/shapefiles.md

     <img src="/img/india-with-disputed.png" width="75%"/>
 </div>

-## India Without Disputed Areas
+## India Administered Areas Only

-We are also releasing a set of geojsons obtained from the [GADM project](https://gadm.org/download_country_v3.html).
-These are highly accurate and if you want a version of India without the disputed areas these will get the job done.
+We are also releasing a set of geojsons obtained from the [GADM project](https://gadm.org/download_country_v3.html) that are highly accurate.
+If you want a version of India with territories **administered fully by India, and without the disputed bits they don't administer**, these will get the job done.
 The full set of geojsons is available from this git repository: [https://github.com/india-in-data/india_maps](https://github.com/india-in-data/india_maps).
 When rendered with d3, the map of Indian states looks like this:

 <div style="text-align: center">